The pneumonia-like disease can spread through human-to-human transmission

 The CDC has issued interim guidance for preventing the spread of the virus across communities.

-US healthcare officials will determine whether patients with the Wuhan virus can be placed under quarantine in their own homes.
+US healthcare officials will determine whether patients with the coronavirus can be placed under quarantine in their own homes.
 The local or state health department will be in charge of monitoring said individuals.

 The CDC also advises people to wear a face mask, wash their hands thoroughly with soap and water for at least 20 seconds, and avoid sharing household and personal items, such as dishes, utensils, towels, beddings and the like.